mthdadalto/ProjectVersioner/README.md

 The version is generated based on the provided command-line arguments or the latest Git tag if `-auto` is specified.
 If no version is provided and `-auto` is not used, the tool prompts the user to enter a version.

+### Build Number

+If a build number is specified using the `-build` parameter, it is used.
+Otherwise, the fourth part of the version (if available) is used as the build number.
+If neither is available, Unix time is used as a fallback.

 ### File Processing

 The tool processes each file based on its type: